Gbajabiamila Greets Sultan At 63 | Leadership Newspaper

 Gbajabiamila Greets Sultan At 63

-The Speaker of the House of Representatives Femi Gbajabiamila, has fecilitated with the Sultan of Sokoto, His Eminence, Muhammad Sa’ad Abubakar III as he celebrate hid 63 birthday anniversary.
+The Speaker of the House of Representatives, Femi Gbajabiamila, has fecilitated with the Sultan of Sokoto, His Eminence, Muhammad Sa’ad Abubakar III as he celebrates his 63rd birthday anniversary.

 The Speaker said the Sultan has been providing good leadership not just for the Muslim Ummah but for the country at large since his ascendance to the exalted seat of the Sultan of Sokoto.